+I manage our flock with the help of my ranch manager, José Dolores Cortez (Lolo), and ranch-hands Lisa Radke and Melinda Bower (see this blog post for more about them), who are involved in every aspect of sheep care.
 The health of our sheep is our top priority.
 We have biosecurity protocols in practice at our ranch to prevent the introduction of common sheep illnesses that can be transmitted through dirt or soil from other sheep ranches, and a vaccine program as well to keep our sheep safe from preventable diseases.